Beyond Fixed Rounds: Data-Free Early Stopping for Practical Federated Learning: Problem and Model

 \subsection{Federated Setting}

 We consider a federated network comprising a central server and $N$ clients, designed for medical image classification tasks.
-The system aims to optimize the global model parameters $\theta$ by minimizing the global objective function $F(\theta) \triangleq \frac{1}{N} \sum_{n=1}^{N} F_n(\theta)$, where $F_n(\theta)$ denotes the local objective function calculated over the private dataset of the $n$-th client.
-In each global round, a subset of $M$ clients is randomly sampled to perform local learning.
-To simulate the non-IID nature, we consider three non-IID partitioning types following \cite{li2022federated}: \emph{Label skew} (Dirichlet, Pathological) and \emph{Quantity skew}.
+The system aims to optimize the global model parameters $\theta$ by minimizing the global objective function as:

+where $F_n(\theta)$ denotes the local objective function calculated over the private local dataset $\mathcal{D}_n$ of the $n$-th client.
+Note that the global dataset is defined as $\mathcal{D}=\bigcup_{n=1}^{N}\mathcal{D}_n$.
+To simulate the non-IID nature, we consider three non-IID partitioning types following \cite{li2022federated}: \emph{label skew} (Dirichlet, Pathological) and \emph{quantity skew}.
 For all considered distributions, the specific data allocation across clients is determined by a coefficient $c$.

+For \emph{label skew} (Dirichlet), the client-wise allocation proportions for samples of class $z$ are sampled as: